 When you’re a victim of identity theft, it can be really tempting to want to just throw up your hands and start over fresh with new information.
 And in the case of your bank accounts, credit card accounts, or online accounts, that option is pretty much available to you, especially if the damage is serious enough or widespread enough to warrant cancelling all of your accounts.

 Each month, the Identity Theft Resource Center hosts an informative Twitter chat on ways to protect the public from fraud and scams.
-Be sure to join us for our monthly Twitter chat on Thursday, March 12th at 2pm ET/11am PT with our co-host, Fraud of the Day.
-Our topic this month is “Identity Fraud and How it Relates to Government Programs,” and will provide insight into how government identity theft affects its victims.
+Be sure to join us for our next Twitter chat on Thursday, April 2nd at 2pm ET/11am PT with our co-hosts, Merchants Information Solutions, Inc. and the Better Business Bureau Serving Nebraska, South Dakota, The Kansas Plains and Southwest Iowa.
+Our topic this month is how identity thieves and scammers are taking advantage of social media platforms to defraud consumers and businesses.

 With a seeming limitless number of ID-theft and cyber-attack headlines, I get concerned that small business owners (and consumers) will shut down and simply ignore the ID theft threat altogether.
 My research in just the past 10 days shows a myriad of news headlines and articles where both businesses and consumers continue to be overwhelmed with the challenges of identity theft and data breach events.

 The Identity Theft Resource Center is a 501 (c) 3 non-profit organization, and the funding it receives from grants, government support, and contributions from individuals and businesses helps the organization maintain a 24-hour a day, seven day a week toll-free call center.
 This call center means there is someone standing by to offer information and support whenever identity thieves strike.